REV. SCOTT RUDOLPH

 Congregational Life Facilitator

 Chela was hired as half-time administrator in June 2010, focusing on internal communications, database maintenance and publicity.
-Since the spring of 2016, Chela has been Congregational Life Facilitator, focusing on membership, modeling the congregation’s culture of welcome and appreciation, presenting adult RE courses with a focus on UU identity, supporting Sunday volunteers, producing worship materials, and providing staff support to various congregational initiatives.
-Chela also has performed various rites of passage (e.g., marriage and celebrations of life) with the agreement of Rev. Won.
+Since the spring of 2016, Chela has been Congregational Life Facilitator, focusing on membership, modeling the congregation’s culture of welcome and appreciation, presenting Adult Spiritual Development courses with a focus on UU identity, supporting Sunday volunteers, producing worship materials, and providing staff support to various congregational initiatives.
+Chela also has performed various rites of passage (e.g., marriage and celebrations of life) with the agreement of Rev. Rudolph.

 After a 30-year career as controller and office manager for auto dealerships, Eileen became the full-charge bookkeeper at UUFCO in 2012.
 She manages payroll, balance sheets, and bank reconciliations, prepares monthly, quarterly and annual reports, and maintains records, and statistics.
 She works closely with the Board, treasurer, and Finance Committee.
 During our building construction process, she utilized an auxiliary accounting system to track pledge income and expenses.